parrotao/outlook_sync_2_pst/README.md

 4. import UserForm1.frm & Module1.bas
 5. Double click on UserForm1.frm & Press F5

+# Pre-Running
+Click to download all the email to cache

 # How to use
 1. Click "load Mailbox from Outlook"
 2. Choose the mail box  which you want to download from